 Bombus terrestris

-Appearance: About 2-2.2cm, these large bees have a yellow band on the collar and the abdomen.
+Appearance: One of the most recognisable canal insects, buff-tailed bumblebees are about 2-2.2cm with a yellow band on the collar and the abdomen.
 Queens have a buff-coloured tail, giving the bees their name, while workers have white tails.
 Males have black facial hair with buff-tinged tails.

 Behaviour: Buff-tailed bumblebees have short tongues, so often feed on open flowers, like daisies, to more easily reach its nectar.